 Christopher regularly writes chapters and articles, as well as book reviews.
 Here is his latest…

 Chapters, Articles, and Indie Publications

 With Sylvana d’Angelo, Paranormal Activity (trans)formation (Vancouver: Zine Club, 2018).
 This ‘zine project, the second collaboration between Christopher Laursen and Vancouver-based artist and ‘zine publisher Sylvana d’Angelo, features various paranormal experiencers recalling a specific moment in an experience they had in a sentence or two, followed by an annotation on how it transformed how they see the world.
-It is being shown at the Vancouver Art Book Fair, Prague Zine Fest, the Los Angeles Book Fair, and Miss Read in Berlin.
+It was exhibited at the Vancouver Art Book Fair, Prague Zine Fest, the Los Angeles Book Fair, and Miss Read in Berlin.

 “The Poltergeist at the Intersection of the Spirit and the Material: Some Contemporary and Historical Observations,” Super Religion, edited by Jeffrey J. Kripal (Farmington Hills, Mich.: Macmillan Reference, 2016), 311-326.